stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 ```

 Here, we have an expression `Eigen::Block<Eigen::MatrixXd>` as the input type.
-An expression that is only a view into an object is safe to read coefficent-wise.
+An expression that is only a view into an object is safe to read coefficient-wise.
-In this case @ref stan::math::to_ref  knows this and, as long as you used `const auto&` as the object type returned from `to_ref(x)`, then `to_ref(x)` will deduce the correct type `Block` instead of casting to an evaluated vector.
+In this case, @ref stan::math::to_ref  knows this and as long as you used `const auto&` as the object type returned from `to_ref(x)`, then `to_ref(x)` will deduce the correct type `Block` instead of casting to an evaluated vector.
 We use `const auto&` here even when the output will store an object as [C++'s lifetime rules](https://en.cppreference.com/w/cpp/language/lifetime) allow for this.

 > The lifetime of a temporary object may be extended by binding to a const lvalue reference or to an rvalue reference (since C++11), see reference initialization for details.